 The compulsory routines have been designed with a dual purpose because not all gymnasts should be asked to meet the same advanced development goals at any given competition level.
 Therefore, the scoring framework was created to provide basic routines for everyone and gradually increase the opportunity for bonus as an athlete's development progresses.
 The first purpose is to provide basic routines that are constructed to encourage participation, promote growth, and provide opportunity for the recreational gymnast to be successful and continue to progress.
 At the same time, the second purpose is to include in the routines the opportunity for the talented gymnast to challenge his development and mastery at each level with additional benchmarks which are rewarded with bonus.
 With this dual purpose in mind, the scoring format which utilizes a base score and bonus opportunities was developed.
 The specifics of each of the scoring components are addressed in detail below, but the philosophy behind the system of bonuses is expressed here.
 Specified Bonus was added to the basic routines to provide the perfect tool for having basic fundamental compulsory routines suitable and achievable for the recreational athlete, and at the same time, providing developmental goals and challenges for the more talented athlete.
-Virtuosity is at the foundation of the very name of our sport -"Artistic Gymnastics".
-The ultimate goal of every performance is technical excellence, artistic style, and the pursuit of perceived perfection which, in turn, define virtuosity.
-Virtuosity is not a fleeting subjective concept rarely applied, impossible to define, and of little use to us.
-On the contrary, we believe that young gymnasts should be educated to how they can apply this standard of excellence to their performance in compulsory gymnastics.
-This compulsory program seizes the opportunity to not only expand the latitude for virtuosity, but to offer the direction to apply this valuable and essential tool in development of the quality of our sport's performance.
-At the same time, it will offer a great deal of encouragement and motivation to the young athlete to know he has been rewarded for artistic and technical excellence.
 The end result of these variable scoring elements is to create a range of scoring that will adequately separate a diverse field of gymnasts and meet the needs of the wide range of ability levels within the program.